Meet the Visionary Minds Shaping Our Future Direction

 Karen Freeman-Wilson, President & CEO, Chicago Urban League

 Freeman-Wilson previously served as Indiana Attorney General, Director of the Indiana Civil Rights Commission, and presiding judge of the Gary City Court.
-She also served as Executive Director of the National Drug Court Institute and CEO of the National Association of Drug Court Professionals, where she is currently Board Chair.
-Freeman-Wilson is a graduate of Harvard College and Harvard Law School.
-She is a past
+She also led national efforts in justice reform as Executive Director of the National Drug Court Institute and CEO of the National Association of Drug Court Professionals, where she currently serves as Board Chair.

 Karen Freeman-Wilson

-The Colonel is currently the President-elect for the National Organization of Black Law Enforcement Executives (NOBLE), a National Board Member for Mothers Against Drunk Driving (MADD), the Co-Chair of the MADD Traffic Safety Committee, and a Commissioner on the Governor’s Commission for African American Affairs.
-Colonel Glover also serves on the Board of Directors for the International Association of Chiefs of Police (IACP).
+In addition to his roles at Arizona DPS and NOBLE, Colonel Glover serves as a National Board Member for Mothers Against Drunk Driving (MADD), Co-Chair of the MADD Traffic Safety Committee, Commissioner on the Governor’s Commission for African American Affairs, and Board Member of the International Association of Chiefs of Police (IACP), serving on the crime prevention committee.

 Jeffrey Glover

-Daniel Greene, Executive Director, NAFTO
+Daniel Greene, Executive Director, National Association of Field Training Officers (NAFTO)

 Daniel Greene

-He is a graduate of the Tennessee Government Executive Institute and the FBI National Law Institute.
-In 2011, Grisham was appointed to the Governor’s Subcabinet for Public Safety and in 2020 was given a leadership role in the Governor’s Law Enforcement Reform Task Force.
+In addition to his professional roles, Grisham is deeply committed to officer wellness and victim advocacy.
+He is a member of the Tennessee Public Safety Network, providing critical incident stress debriefing and peer support, and serves on the Tennessee Voices for Victims Advisory Council.
+In 2011, he was appointed to the Governor’s Subcabinet for Public Safety, and in 2020, he played a key leadership role in the Governor’s Law Enforcement Reform Task Force.

 Brian Grisham

-John Hollway, Associate Dean and Lecturer in Law, University of Pennsylvania Carey Law School
+John Hollway, Associate Dean and Senior Advisor, Quattrone Center for the Administration of Justice at the University of Pennsylvania Carey Law School

 John Hollway